 (2) A provincial legislature or a municipal council may adopt the same procedure referred to in subsection (1) in respect of the referral of a provincial Bill or a draft by-law to a provincial house or a local house, as the case may be.

-Relationship between National House and kings and queenskings, queens and principal traditional leaders
+Relationship between National House and kings, queens and principal traditional leaders

-40. The National House may meet with recognised kings and queens kings, queens and principal traditional leaders to discuss—
+40. The National House may meet with recognised kings, queens and principal traditional leaders to discuss—

 (a) the activities and programmes of the National House;

-(b) matters of interest to kings and queenskings, queens and principal traditional leaders;
+(b) matters of interest tokings, queens and principal traditional leaders;

 (c) matters relating to service delivery and the development of traditional communities; and